Skip to main content

 The Alternative Gross Receipts Tax

-In lieu of the telephone personal property tax and any income tax imposed under 32 V.S.A., Chapter 151, a person or entity owning or operating a telephone line or business may instead be eligible to elect to pay an alternative gross receipts tax.
+In place of the telephone personal property tax and any income tax imposed under 32 V.S.A., Chapter 151, a person or entity owning or operating a telephone line or business may instead be eligible to elect to pay an alternative gross receipts tax.
 To be eligible to elect to pay the gross receipts tax, the person or entity must have received less than $50 million in annual gross operating revenues within the State in the preceding taxable year.

 A person or entity that elects to pay the gross receipts tax will be taxed on its entire gross operating revenues from its operations within the State for the fiscal year ending June 30.
 The tax is computed as follows: